DK26/rendit/README.md

 ## Features

-* Rendering template input either from file or standard input
+* Renders template input either from file or standard input
-* Built with piping in mind
 * Uses either the default or the specified context JSON file for rendering
+* Automatically Detects the right rendering engine with either a special starting comment (magic comment) `<!--template ENGINE_NAME>`  or by the template's file extension
+* Allows you to manually decide which engine to use out of the supported engine list: `--engine-list`

+* Allows you to automatically open the rendered output file for preview with a default software
+* Allows you to watch constantly for changes in both the template and its context file
+* Built with pipeline support
 * Supports splitting output between STDOUT, STDERR and output file
-* Can open the rendered output file for preview with a default software
-* Watch constantly for changes in both the template and its context file
-* Detects the right rendering engine with either a special starting comment (magic comment) `<!--template ENGINE_NAME>`  or by the template's file extension
-* Can manually decide which engine to use out of the supported engine list: `--engine-list`

 ## Commandline Usage